 The project helps older people to keep mobile at home and in the community, particularly after a fall or illness.
 The project works closely with community rehabilitation teams and uses specially trained volunteers to help people with activities such as indoor exercise programmes, walking outdoors and using public transport again.

-Westway Community Transport provide a range of transport services for people with reduced mobility across Westminster, Hammersmith and Fulham, and Kensington and Chelsea.
+Westway CT provide a range of transport services for people with reduced mobility across Westminster, and Kensington and Chelsea.
 They are looking for volunteers, including drivers, to help them provide their services.

 One Westminster Volunteer Project